MThorpester/Wildfire-Detection/README.md

         - The notebooks used to train and test the currently deployed production model are: Train_Save_Streamline1.ipynb, Test_Saved_Streamline1.ipynb
     - Jupyter notebooks for generating the confusion matrix, extracting images, splitting images, sampling images and composing new image datasets
     - The actual saved models are too big to store in this repository.
 The saved version of the currently deployed model is here: https://drive.google.com/drive/folders/1e5x_d8IY2h36o5rIdzuhVkWM9cJ_1nJB?usp=sharing
     - The actual image datasets for training the CNN are too large to store in this repository (the latest contains 35,000 images).
 The latest dataset is here: https://drive.google.com/drive/folders/1mjEPKK596iGEUERgapdXmxCh-M3pK8UV?usp=sharingdataset
+        - Note: This dataset is too large for Colab Pro to load from Google Drive, so I transferred to a Google Cloud Services bucket: gs://streamline2/TrainStreamline2.
+        - Unfortunately it turns out that Keras image_dataset_from_directory won't accept a GCS bucket.
+So the CNN code will need to be rewritten using ImageDataGenerator when time affords, and/or will need to migrate to Google AI platform.

 - Web app
     - Our website html, CSS and javascript code is located in the **webassets** folder of our GitHub repository.